scylladb/scylladb/docs/row_cache.md

 All `rows_entry` objects which are owned by a `cache_tracker` are assumed to be either contained in a cache (in some `row_cache::partitions_type`) or be owned by a (detached) `partition_snapshot`.
 When the last row from a `partition_entry` is evicted, the containing `cache_entry` is evicted from the cache.

 We never evict individual `partition_version` objects independently of the containing `partition_entry`.
-That's because the snapshot's view When the latest version becomes fully evicted, we evict the whole `partition_entry` together with all unreferenced versions.
+When the latest version becomes fully evicted, we evict the whole `partition_entry` together with all unreferenced versions.
 Snapshots become detached. `partition_snapshots` go away on their own, but eviction can make them contain no rows.
 Snapshots can undergo eviction even after they were detached from its original `partition_entry`.

 The static row is not evictable, it goes away together with the partition.
 Partition reads which only read from the static row keep it alive by touching the last dummy `rows_entry`.

-Every `partition_version` has a dummy entry all rows (`position_in_partition::after_all_clustering_rows()`) so that the partition can be tracked in the LRU even if it doesn't have any rows and so that it can be marked as fully discontinuous when all of its rows get evicted.
+Every `partition_version` has a dummy entry after all rows (`position_in_partition::after_all_clustering_rows()`) so that the partition can be tracked in the LRU even if it doesn't have any rows and so that it can be marked as fully discontinuous when all of its rows get evicted.

 `rows_entry` objects in memtables are not owned by a `cache_tracker`, they are not evictable.
 Data referenced by `partition_snapshots` created on non-evictable partition entries is not transferred to cache, so unevictable snapshots are not made evictable.